Colin-Antony/Sentimental_Chat_Bot-Cora/README.md

 # Sentimental_Chat_Bot-Cora
 A chatbot that recognizes upto 9 tags.
-It has its own emotions and can also understand Human sentiment Hey.
+It has its own emotions and can also understand Human sentiment.

+Hey.
 I am Cora.
 Here is how i function:
 I recognize the following sentences.
 Note that at any point it is better to provide me with concise sentences.
 However, there are no command-like features with me.
 You are to have a normal conversation and i will understand what it is.
 I can recognize upto 9 tags: